SAFE-Labs-Brasil/UI-UX-Challenge/README.md

 ## Task

-We would like you to make some design changes to the `/projects` page (the screenshot above).
+We would like you to make some design changes to the project page (the screenshot above).
 Currently, the page has some issues with spacing and it isn’t easily organized.
 It also uses some old css techniques that could be improved and it doesn't look right in narrow devices.

 We would also like to add our brand somewhere (maybe a `Powered by SAFE Labs` label?).